maybeSwarup/swarvar/README.md

 Fullstack Developer
 -------------------

-I'm a hardcore programmer before a developer, I like to solve problems with my coding skills and build smooth running apps that give great user experiences.
+I do programming to develop apps ⌨️, I like to solve problems with my coding skills and build smooth running apps that give great user experiences 🤌.

 * 🌍  I'm based in Pune, MH INDIA
 * 🖥️  See my portfolio at [Swarup's Portfolio](http://swarup-portfolio.netlify.app)